software-mansion/react-native-screens/native-stack/README.md

 #### `direction`

 String that applies `rtl` or `ltr` form to the stack.
 On Android, you have to add `android:supportsRtl="true"` in the manifest of your app to enable `rtl`.
 On Android, if you set the above flag in the manifest, the orientation changes without the need to do it programmatically if the phone has `rtl` direction enabled.
 On iOS, the direction defaults to `ltr`, and only way to change it is via this prop.

+#### `disableBackButtonMenu`

+Boolean indicating whether to show the menu on longPress of iOS >= 14 back button.
+It is `true` by default since its behavior is currently buggy.
+Only supported on iOS.

 #### `gestureEnabled`